How to Reheat Pizza

 Reheating Pizza on the Stovetop

-- Add a few drops of water to the pan (not directly on the slices).
+- Carefully pour a few drops of water into the pan, ensuring not to drench the slices.

-- Cover the pan with the lid immediately.
+- Instantly cover the pan with its lid.

-- Cook pizza for a few more minutes or until all slices are heated thoroughly.
+- Cook pizza until all slices are hot and ready to be enjoyed.

 Reheating Pizza in the Microwave